XRSPACE-Inc/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 ---
-uid: input-system-input-actions-editor
+uid: input-system-configuring-input
 ---
-# The Input Action Editor
+# Configuring Input

 The **Input Actions Editor** allows you to configure [Input Actions](Actions.md) and their associated [Bindings](ActionBindings.md) and [Control Schemes](ActionBindings.md#control-schemes).